Vojislav Jakić: Artistic style

-Jakić's subjects are predominantly dark visions of death, carrion, and exposed viscera.
-The illustrations that inhabit his paintings intertwine and overlap, creating complex and frightening configurations.
-One of his paintings carries the explanation: "This is neither a drawing nor a painting, but a sedimentary deposit of suffering."
+Jakić's subjects are mainly dark visions of death, carrion, and exposed viscera.

-Jakić's large, minutely detailed tapestries depict nightmarish visions of death, insects, and human insides.
 There he finally found his only partner, the rest for his soul and embodiment of his phantasmagoria, yet, his world was apocalyptic, depressing and pessimistic.
 Under the pressure and restrictions, his figures get together in the universal nightmare.
 At the end of 1970, he completed his second autobiography entitled Nemenikuće, where the real moments of the experience are intersected with the artist’s fiction and irony.

 He transmitted his bitter obsessions and memento mori atmosphere into his 'rolls', as he used to call his endless stories.
 For one of the longest, he said: "This is neither a drawing nor a painting – it is a condensed sorrow!"
 Made of a series of smaller or larger pieces of cartridge paper, they were mostly treated as an uninterrupted compositional thread, like a symbol of tightly bound, unbreakable fastening of the conscience.